PHILOSOPHER, SOCIAL SCIENTIST, FEMINIST

 Menopause

-I am an assistant professor at Tilburg University.
 In my NWO-Veni-research project ‘Bodies in Transition.
 Making Sense of Menopause’, I investigate how women experience their bodies and selves during menopause.
 This empirical philosophical project analyzes qualitative interviews with women, TV series, and vlogs, and interprets this material through philosophical and ethical theories, as well as vice versa: the interpreted empirical data help me to critically reflect on philosophical theories.

 ME/CFS